 Seven years after the release of the Commission’s National Blueprint for Biodefense, the Nation remains critically unprepared for future biological events, which threaten to strain resources and impact government efforts to address threats like COVID-19.
 At this meeting, the Commission intends to further explore challenges for biodefense response, recovery, and mitigation capabilities at all levels of government and the private sector.

 - Representative Jim Langevin (D-RI) – Chairman, Subcommittee on Cyber, Innovative Technologies, and Information Systems, Committee on Armed Services; U.S. House of Representatives

-- Representative Fred Upton (R-MI) – Chairman, Subcommittee on Energy, Committee on Energy and Commerce, U.S. House of Representatives
+- Representative Fred Upton (R-MI) – Ranking Member, Subcommittee on Energy, Committee on Energy and Commerce, U.S. House of Representatives

 - The Honorable Robert Kadlec – Former Assistant Secretary for Preparedness and Response, Department of Health and Human Services

 - The Honorable Mark McClellan – Former Administrator, Centers for Medicare and Medicaid Services, and former Commissioner, Food and Drug Administration, Department of Health and Human Services